Software swap guide: four tips to protecting your data10/08/20

 With the onset of stricter data protection rules and existing regulatory obligations comes more onerous duties.
 Heavier too are the fines imposed for non-compliance – both parties could be blamed for any data breach.
 Glance at legal news headlines and you’ll see that leaked data can and does happen.

 Your software supplier must follow the right procedures in safeguarding your valuable data.
-Check for accreditations which evidence sufficient cyber security standards; primarily ISO and Cyber Essentials certification.
+Check for accreditations that evidence sufficient cybersecurity standards; primarily ISO and Cyber Essentials certification.

 Reputable organisations undergo rigorous annual re-certification processes in order to gain these quality marks, so make sure your new supplier carries these endorsements.
 As standard, your supplier’s security protocol should include at least the following measures: